 Anita Say Chan, PhD (she/her) is a scholar and educator dedicated to feminist and decolonial approaches to technology.

-She is an Associate Professor of Information Sciences and Media, and founder of the Community Data Clinic at the University of Illinois at Urbana-Champaign.
+She is a Professor of Information Sciences and Media, and founder of the Community Data Clinic at the University of Illinois at Urbana-Champaign, and a Research Fellow at the Charles Babbage Institute.

-Her latest book Predatory Data: Eugenics in Big Tech and Our Fight for an Independent Future is forthcoming with U. of California Press.
+Her latest book Predatory Data: Eugenics in Big Tech and Our Fight for an Independent Future was published in 2025 with U. of California Press.

 The insidious legacy of eugenics lives on in the techno-surveillance, algorithmic authoritarianism, and data-driven discrimination of Big Tech.
 This book explains how it happened and why we need to fight back.